 Parents wanting a traditional school established in Mission are gearing up for the final push before the March 12 registration date.

-An active group of local parents have been getting the word out via social media and through manned booths about the upcoming deadline, as well as inviting all interested parties to an information meeting March 11.
+An active group of local parents has been getting the word out via social media and through manned booths about the upcoming deadline, as well as inviting all interested parties to an information meeting March 11.

 This final meeting came after the Feb.
 26 session, which drew about 40 parents.
 At that gathering, the parents began discussing how to ensure the minimum 75 new students would sign up next Tuesday at 8:30 a.m.